PostHog/posthog.com/contents/handbook/growth/sales/billing.md

 ##### Monthly Payment Setup

 ###### Step 1: Update zapier table with existing Stripe ID
 - Add the existing Stripe customer ID to the column labeled "Stripe ID - existing" in your Zapier table.
-It's crucial to start with this step as you will add credits to this ID while creating a subsceription on a new ID to correctly capture payment.
+It's crucial to start with this step as you will add credits to this ID while creating a subscription on a new ID to correctly capture payment.

 ###### Step 2: Create new Stripe ID
 - Click the "Create Stripe Customer" button to generate a new Stripe customer ID for the same customer.